Christina Alden and Alex Patterson – Hunter | Self Release

 I became a bit of a fan of the Edgar Broughton Band around the time of the release of the band’s third studio album back in May 1971 and probably received the LP as a birthday present from confused if not alarmed parents.
 The sleeve was controversial due to the nude figure hanging upside down in an abattoir surrounded by similarly hooked meat, although it would probably be the meat that later generations would object to rather than the nude figure.
 The album was recorded between July 1970 and February 1971 and saw the return of original member Victor Unitt, who had left the band when it became a less blues focused concern.
 The album was produced by Peter Jenner and featured such guests as Mike Oldfield on mandolin on “Thinking of You” , David Bedford on piano on “Getting Hard/What is a Woman For?” and surprisingly The Ladybirds on the album opener “Evening Over the Rooftops”, a female vocal trio who were best known for their TV work with the likes of Max Bygraves, Val Doonican and Benny Hill.
 What they must have thought about Edgar Broughton is anyone’s guess.
 I confess that at school, I once submitted Evening Over the Rooftops as a poem in my English class and got a star.

-The Evening Over the Rooftops is featured on this week’s edition of the Vaults radio show.
+The Evening Over the Rooftops is included on this week’s edition of the Vaults radio show.

 Paul and Linda McCartney’s collaborative album released just over a year after the official break up of The Beatles was very much derided at the time of release by both critics and fans alike, not least for the alleged digs at Paul’s former writing partner on such songs as “Too Many People”, “Dear Boy” and “3 Legs”, the latter identified as a jibe against all three ex-band mates, though much of it was denied by the McCartneys.
 To me, Ram is just a great listen, an album packed with highly melodic, if at times whimsical songs and an album that might have benefitted with the inclusion of “Another Day”, which was recorded at the same sessions in New York, but released as a single instead and kept off the album as many of the Beatles singles before it were.
 Ram was the first post Beatles record I bought, while George Harrison’s superior All Things Must Pass came later, mainly due to it being a more expensive triple album.
 I still don’t own a copy of John Lennon/Plastic Ono Band on record for some unaccountable reason.

-Heart of the Country is featured on this week’s edition of the Vaults radio show.
+Heart of the Country is included on this week’s edition of the Vaults radio show.

 Ian Matthews was originally from Barton-upon-Humber but moved just up the road from my town before his teens.
 I didn’t really become aware of the singer until his band Matthews Southern Comfort released the Joni Mitchell song “Woodstock” in 1970, a song that seemed to be on the radio almost constantly.
 I was too young to know anything about his involvement in Fairport Convention until the early 1970s when he’d already left the band after a couple of album releases.
 One or two of his ex-band mates make appearances on this album, notably Richard Thompson on guitar and accordion and Sandy Denny duetting on the title song.
 If You Saw Thro’ My Eyes was the first of two LPs to be released on the Vertigo label, the same label as my Black Sabbath LPs, the second being Tigers Will Survive, which was released a year later.
 The cover shot of the young singer songwriter wrapped in a purple haze seemed to echo the feel of other such singer-songwriter albums of the period such as Carole King’s Tapestry, Tom Paxton’s 6 and Emitt Rhodes’ eponymous second LP.
 What’s with singer-songwriters and windows?

-Thro’ My Eyes is featured on this week’s edition of the Vaults radio show.
+Thro’ My Eyes is included on this week’s edition of the Vaults radio show.